Libvisual/libvisual/libvisual/README.md

 Why Libvisual?
 --------------

-As an application developer, using libvisual provides you an easy way to do audio visualisation.
-When using libvisual you'll have easy access to all the visualisations that are written for libvisual.
+As an application developer, using Libvisual provides you an easy way to do audio visualisation.
+When using Libvisual you'll have easy access to all the visualisations that are written for Libvisual.

-As a plugin writer, libvisual provides a nice host for your plugin.
+As a plugin writer, Libvisual provides a nice host for your plugin.
-It runs analysis over the audio input usage and handles all everything necessary for display in any libvisual-using application.
+It runs analysis over the audio input usage and handles all everything necessary for display in any Libvisual-using application.

 License
 -------

-The libvisual library that is in libvisual/ is licensed under the Lesser GNU General Public License (LGPL) v2.1
+The Libvisual library that is in libvisual/ is licensed under the Lesser GNU General Public License (LGPL) v2.1
 ([full text](http://www.gnu.org/licenses/lgpl-2.1.html)).